mcpython4-coding/Documentation/mcpython/common/fluid/AbstractFluid.md

         variable CRITICAL_AMOUNT
-            A FluidStack size which is "critical", that means that this class wants to be informed about it Set to -1 if no amount is critical
+            A FluidStack size which is "critical", that means that this class wants to be informed about it Set to -1 if the smallest amount is critical

         variable CAN_BE_CRITICAL_ON_CONTACT
             Set this to detect fluids touching with each other by the on_fluids_touching function This can be used by e.g. lava for cobble gen

         variable SOLIDIFICATION_POINT
-            When the fluid solidifies, in K
+            When the fluid solidifies, in K; Only for inter-mod information

         variable SOLIDIFIES_TO
             What does it solidify to?